In-person versus online life insurance applications

-Despite all of these potential benefits, only about 60% of people in the U.S. have some type of life insurance.
+Despite these potential benefits, only about 60% of people in the U.S. have life insurance.
 That means at least 40% of Americans could leave their loved ones in financial distress when they die.

-Many different life insurance plans are available, and each is designed to meet specific needs, desires, sensibilities, and financial situations.
-There can be dozens of factors to think about when buying a life insurance policy, and that is why it’s important to work with a company that can answer your questions, ease your mind, and offer you a tailored policy.
+Many different life insurance plans are available, each designed to meet specific needs, desires, sensibilities, and financial situations.
+There can be dozens of factors to think about when buying a life insurance policy, and that is why it’s important to work with a company that can answer your questions, ease your mind and offers you a tailored policy.

-With so many plans to choose from and so much to consider, it’s easy to see why some people prefer to discuss their life insurance needs with an agent rather than relying on the internet.
-Plus some people simply aren’t comfortable making important purchases like life insurance on their computer or smartphone.
-While online life insurance isn’t for everyone, there are plenty who appreciate the ease and convenience of buying coverage this way.
+With so many plans to choose from and much to consider, it’s easy to see why some people prefer to discuss their life insurance needs with an independent life insurance agent rather than relying on the internet.
+Plus, some people aren’t comfortable making important purchases like life insurance on their computers or smartphone.
+While online life insurance isn’t for everyone, plenty appreciate the ease and convenience of buying coverage this way.

 While life insurance is often a delicate subject, it’s one that most people will have to consider sooner or later.
 At some point, nearly everyone has to decide whether to buy a life insurance policy.

-When insurance companies started selling life insurance online, the option didn’t catch on right away.
-Only about a third of baby boomers and millennials adopted this new way of shopping for life insurance, but among those who did, many commented on how the transition to shopping for insurance online made it much easier to get more accurate information, compare policies, and make intelligent decisions based on research.
+When insurance companies started selling life insurance online, the option didn’t catch on immediately.
+Only about a third of baby boomers and millennials adopted this new way of shopping for life insurance, but among those who did, many commented on how the transition to shopping for insurance on the internet made it much easier to get more accurate information, compare policies, and make intelligent decisions based on research.

 Not too far into 2020, the insurance industry underwent a paradigm shift.
 COVID-19 made it necessary to transport consumer interactions, needs, and demands into a full-time digital platform.
-The industry had no choice but to fully commit to online life insurance.
+The industry had no choice but to fully commit to online life insurance without in-person medical exams or agent meetings.
 The public, caught up in the uncertainty and the life-threatening nature of the pandemic, finally had to adapt.

 In a matter of months, over 80% of consumers had made the jump and were conducting transactions online.
 Life insurance companies were under pressure to modify their platforms to meet the growing demand for self-serve options.
 During this time, the industry allotted more than $571 million to software development and artificial intelligence (AI) technology.
 This investment paved the way for a more comprehensive approach to benefit automation, product advice, and security.
-Online life insurance truly reached optimization.
+Life insurance with online applications truly reached optimization.

 The life insurance industry was far from the only market affected, of course.
 Essentially any company doing business with the public had to improve its online accessibility and give customers and affiliates a satisfying shopping experience on their computers, tablets, and smartphones.
 Americans shifted their mindset and made digital transactions part of their routines.
 They became more proactive and efficient in their spending habits.
 By eliminating the middleman, people found that they could save time while also having more control over their life, budget, and needs.